2004 2005 2006 2007 2008 2009 2010 2011 2012

-Tom Calma put up his hand with a proposal for gender equality in governance when the incoming Labor government sought a national body after ATSIC, which got the nod.
+Tom Calma put his hand up with a proposal for gender equality in governance when the incoming Labor government sought a national body after ATSIC, which got the nod.

-The model provides for male and female co-chairs and a board of directors and assembly comprised of an equal number of women and men.
+The model provides for male and female co-chairs, and a board of directors and assembly comprised of an equal number of women and men.
 It lends itself to the

 tradition of womenís and menís assemblies presided over by elders, albeit as yet without the assurrance of autonomous representation separate women's